 The key point is understanding that breath control and relaxation go hand-in-hand.
 The listener also learns the “Calming Response”, a technique combining stomach breathing and autogenic phrases.
 The calming response is a fast and effective way of improving relaxation and performance.
 Scuba divers, using this technique, can significantly increase breath control and relaxation within 5 – 10 breaths.
 Many on-site treatments are discussed for nervous divers preparing to make a dive or already in the water.

-Part 3: Mental Rehearsal for Controlling Underwater Stress - (FREE download attached below with permission of Tom Griffiths, Ed.D.)
+Part 3 – Mental Rehearsal for Controlling Underwater Stress by Tom Griffiths, Ed.D.: - (FREE download)

 *These exercises are NOT intended to be a substitute for professional treatment.
 Consult your personal physician or therapist before using them if you have a history of Panic Disorder or Claustrophobia or any other anxiety problems.